rsalmei/clearly/README.md

 Highlights:
 - any version of celery will work, from 3.1 to 4.2+ :)
 - a result backend is not mandatory (but used if available :)
-- now the code supports both python 2.7 and python 3.4+ :)
+- now the code supports both python 2.7 and python 3.5+ :)

 ## How `clearly` works

+`Clearly` is composed of a server and a client.
-This tool creates a background thread with a celery events receiver, which receives events from all clients and all workers connected, dynamically updating states.
+The server creates a background thread with a celery events receiver, which receives events from all publishers and all workers connected, dynamically updating states.
+It also has another thread to handle connected clients, dispatching events in real-time to interested parties.
+The client(s) can also filter stored tasks and workers, find a specific task uuid, or get statistics about the cluster.

-These events are processed, and missing or out of order ones are dynamically generated, so you never see a STARTED task before it being RECEIVED, which would be weird.
+Those events are processed in the server, and missing or out of order ones are dynamically generated, so you never see a STARTED task before it being RECEIVED, which would be weird.
 The parameters of the tasks are dynamically (and safely) compiled, and beautifully syntax colored, while tasks completed get their results directly from the result backend if available, to overcome the problem of truncated results.
-All async workers' life cycles are also processed and listed on screen.
+All async workers' life cycles are also processed and listed on screen (beautifully syntax colored, of course).
-All tasks triggered show up immediately on screen, and you start seeing what's going on with those tasks, in real-time!
+All tasks triggered show up immediately on screen, and you start seeing what the workers are doing with them in real-time!

-At any moment, you can CTRL+C out of the client, and rest assured that the background thread will continue gathering all updates seamlessly.
+At any moment, you can CTRL+C out of the client, and rest assured that there's a server out there, which will continue gathering all updates seamlessly.

-DO NOT FEAR the memory consumption!
-It is very optimized, and by default only stores 1000 tasks and 100 workers at a time.
-You can increase them though.
+The memory consumption, although very optimized, must of course be limited.
+By default it stores 10,000 tasks and 100 workers at a time.
+You can increase them if you want.

 ## Features